 If I’m mad, it's because I'm frustrated by what you are doing.
 I'm only made because you ... "

-Some narcissists show major charm and social agility.
-At the same time, these seemingly super-confident folks also can be quick to anger.
+Narcissists often show major charm and social agility.
+At the same time, these seemingly super-confident folks can be quick to anger.
 When they do become inflamed, they then immediately blame their anger on others.

 TOTAL SCORE: ___